Thesis format guidelines

 Features that should stand out in the thesis include the quality of the scholarship or research, the soundness of the logic, the originality of ideas, and the lucidity of the prose, but not the size of the headlines.
 The use of headers or chapter titles larger than 3/16" is discouraged and the use of excessive italics or bold print is discouraged.

-Acceptable fonts include, but are not restricted to: Times 14, Helvetica 12, Letter Gothic 12, and Geneva 12.
+Theses should generally be written in font 12.
+Possibilities include, but are not restricted to: Times New Roman, Helvetica, Arial, Calibri.
 The font provided through LaTeX is acceptable.
 However, if LaTeX is used, be careful to ensure proper margins when producing the final copy.

 Use 1.5 or double spaced text.
 Only footnotes, long quotations, bibliography entries (double space between entries), table captions, and similar special material may be single spaced.